Fais145/Faisal-s-NC-Games/README.md

 Next you'll need to create a .env.test & .env.development file and set your PGDATABASE variables to the corresponding databases eg. for .env.test --> PGDATABASE=nc_games_test

-Lastly, npm run seed in your terminal to create your own databases to play with.
+Lastly, npm run setup-dbs & npm run seed in your terminal to create your own databases to play with.

 **This repo requires a minimum node v19.6.0 and postgres v8.7.3